 In 1786, Louis XVI's controller general, Charles Alexandre de Calonne, proposed a financial reform package that included a universal land tax from which the privileged classes would no longer be exempt.
 To garner support for these measures and forestall a growing aristocratic revolt, the king summoned the Estates General (les états généraux) - an assembly representing France's clergy, nobility and middle class-for the first time since 1614.
 The meeting was scheduled for May 5, 1789.
 In the meantime, delegates of the three estates from each locality were required to compile lists of grievances (cahiers de doléances) to present to the king.

-The French revolution at Versailles: Rise of the Third Estate The population of France had changed considerably since 1614.
-The non-aristocratic members of the Third Estate now represented 98 per cent of the people but could still be outvoted by the other two bodies.
+The French revolution at Versailles: Rise of the Third Estate represented 98 per cent of the people but could still be outvoted by the other two bodies.